ayham-1/dotfiles.bak/README.md

 ./load_store.sh
 ```

-If you want to generate the files from you current configuration:
+If you want to generate the files from your current configuration:

 ```
 ./generate_store.sh